Jordan Floyd

-Jordan Floyd (born May 22, 1997) is an American professional basketball player for JL Bourg of the French LNB Pro A. He played college basketball for the King Tornado and the Albany State Golden Rams.
+Jordan Mailk Floyd (born May 22, 1997) is an American professional basketball player for Maroussi of the Greek Basketball League (GBL).
+He played college basketball for the King Tornado and the Albany State Golden Rams.

 High school career

 Floyd was a four-year varsity basketball starter for Westover Comprehensive High School in Albany, Georgia.
 He was a first-team all-state and 4A-1 all-region first team selection as a senior.
 Floyd had expected to play NCAA Division I basketball following high school, but his recruitment slowed down after he broke his wrist in his senior season.
 On April 30, 2015, he signed his National Letter of Intent to play NCAA Division II basketball for Albany State.
 Floyd also played baseball in high school.

 College career

 As a freshman at Albany State, Floyd averaged 9.9 points, 2.5 rebounds and 1.5 assists per game, before transferring to King, another Division II program.
 In his sophomore season, he averaged 9.3 points and 2.7 assists per game.
 As a junior, Floyd averaged 21.7 points, 2.3 assists and two rebounds per game and was unanimously selected as Conference Carolinas Player of the Year.
 He led his team to the regular season conference title.
 Floyd fractured his left ankle in his only game in the following season and was granted a medical redshirt.

 As a senior, Floyd averaged a Division II-high 31.9 points, 4.1 rebounds and 2.7 assists per game for King.
 Floyd set the school single-game scoring record with 43 points in a win over Mount Olive.
-He eclipsed his own record by scoring a career-high 47 points in a February 20, 2020 win over Erskine.
+He eclipsed his own record by scoring a career-high 47 points in a February 20, 2020, win over Erskine.
 On March 3, 2020, he became King's all-time leading scorer, surpassing Mark Dockery.
 Floyd was named Ron Lenz National Player of the Year, as well as Conference Carolinas Player of the Year for his second time.
 He earned Division II All-American honors from the National Association of Basketball Coaches.